haxtheweb/edtechjoker/fall-21/projects/p2-card/README.md

 - Oct 24: check-in 3 due
 - Oct 31: check-in 4 due
 - November 2nd (A Tuesday): Project is due; turned into Canvas dropbox 1 per team
+  - Please submit a link to your repo as well as npmjs.com published package
   - This way we have the last class to work during and clean up questions